Berean Baptist Academy

 Note from Administration

 Thank you for being a part of the athletic program here at BBA.
-Athletics is a tool that can be used to teach life-long lessons and help develop a Christian lifestyle.
-It is the goal of Berean Baptist Academy that all our students, staff, and parents exemplify Christ-likeness in all that they do.
+Athletics is a tool that can be used to teach lifelong lessons and help develop a Christian lifestyle.
+Berean Baptist Academy's goal is for all our students, staff, and parents to exemplify Christ-likeness in all they do.
 The purpose of this manual is to maintain consistency and fairness for our athletic program.

 Jack Farmer, Head of School